alffajardo/TLE2023_fMRI/README.md

 # Zstats maps and volumes

-In this Section, we provide interactive visualizations of our results in MNI152 Space
+In this Section, we provide interactive visualization of our results in MNI152 Space

 ## Main Figures